 Likewise, encourage your child to drink.
 The dry air on airplanes is quite dehydrating.
 When we get dehydrated, we just don’t feel good.
 Kids who don’t feel good are harder to entertain — and they could care less if they kick the businessman in the next row!
 (You know… if you give a mouse a cookie…)

-When your little mouse gets lots to drink, he’s going to need a potty break!
-Since there are only a few restrooms for the hundreds of passengers to share, parents should plan ahead to avoid accidents.
-Don’t wait until your child is squirming in his seat to get in line, but anticipate when he might need to go potty and get in line early.
+Since there are only a few restrooms for all air passengers, this might be the hardest part about air travel with kids!
+It helps to plan ahead to avoid accidents.
+Don’t wait until your child is squirming in his seat to get in line, but anticipate when he might need the restroom and go early.

-What are your favorite tips for traveling with young kids?
+What are your favorite tips for air travel with kids?
 How do you turn a strange experience into an exciting adventure?Special thanks to my daughter, Ellie, and her friend for “re-enacting” her younger days.
 This post may contain affiliate links.